Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/run-a-task.md

 <td>**All objects**</td>

-<td>Populates the data source with all objects of a given type, for example all <span style="FONT-STYLE: italic">Product Categories.</td>
+<td>Populates the data source with all objects of a given type, for example all *Product Categories*.</td>

 </tr>